kbrsh/moon/src/docs/overview.md

 As you can see, Moon is blazing fast compared to other popular libraries.

-Moon can also support IE9+ without any polyfils.
+Moon can also support IE9+ without any polyfills.

 #### Another library?